phil-opp/blog_os/blog/content/second-edition/posts/06-double-faults/index.md

 #### Loading the GDT

-To load our GDT we create a new `gdt::init` function, that we call from our `_start` function:
+To load our GDT we create a new `gdt::init` function, that we call from our `init` function:

 ```rust
 // in src/gdt.rs